GaryGealy/GaryGealy/README.md

         ask for sometimes sagely advice from a Dev who's been programming since the 80's

      -w --writings
-        output URL for gary's attempts are writing blog posts
+        output URL for gary's attempts at writing blog posts

     -l --linkedin
         output URL for gary's linkedin account